 “Care workers are a key pillar of our economy and lives; they’re at the frontlines of the care crisis.
 While much more is needed, the approval of funding for rate increase for the direct care workforce in particular represents significant progress toward ensuring that all of Georgia’s direct care workers are paid family sustaining wages and benefits and older adults and disabled people receive the services and supports they need to live and age with dignity.
 It’s now critical that this rate increase be used specifically to increase pay for these direct care workers.

-“While we celebrate this wage increase and win for care, we are also disappointed that much needed investments in childcare fell short, especially knowing that the cost of care remains an economic barrier for so many of Georgia’s families.
+“While we celebrate this wage increase and win for care, we are also thrilled to see much needed investments in childcare, especially knowing that the cost of care remains an economic barrier for so many of Georgia’s families.
 Investing in childcare is a win for all: It allows parents and other caregivers to go to work knowing their children are in safe, nurturing environments; provides good care jobs; improves economic equity; and contributes to economic growth.

 “In order for Georgia’s families to thrive, especially during a budget year with a $16 billion surplus, public dollars should be used for the most critical needs facing Georgia families including aging and disability care, support for family caregivers such as paid leave, better investments in child care, and good jobs for the care workers who make all other work possible.